Low pressure affected Oman from 13–16 March, causing six deaths, despite numerous warnings being issued by the Oman Met Office.

 Secondly, the microphysical cloud properties-based precipitation product (daytime only), which uses cloud water path, cloud particle size and the height of the liquid column to retrieve rain rate, see description of the algorithm, Roebeling et al., 2012.

 The results are shown in Figures 2 to 7.
 Both satellite products do not confirm the very high amount of rain recorded at the station of Lima, but the microphysical product gives higher values, in the order of 32mm/12 hours on 14 March (due to parallax shift the pixels with high rain are shifted a bit to the north-east).

 The IR-based product shows no precipitation on the 14th for the area of Lima.
 This indicates that much of the rain that had fallen in Lima was from water (warm stratocumulus) clouds and not from cold, ice clouds.

 The most intense period was around 11:00–13:30 UTC.
-Meteosat-10 captured two marked convective cells: one brought heavy rain in Al-Dhahira and Al-Batina regions; the other (to the south) passed over Bahla and produced hail, seen in this image.
+Meteosat-10 captured two marked convective cells: one brought heavy rain in Al-Dhahira and Al-Batina regions; the other (to the south) passed over Bahla and produced hail.